 - Add Thai red curry paste and cook for a minute.

-- Add pumpkin puree, ½ cup vegetable broth, minced ginger, light brown sugar, red pepper flakes, salt, and pepper, and cook the soup on medium heat for 4-5 minutes.
+- Stir in the pumpkin puree, ½ cup vegetable broth, minced ginger, light brown sugar, red pepper flakes, salt, and pepper, and cook the soup on medium heat for 4-5 minutes.

 - Vegetable broth also has a lot of salt in it, so be careful with the additional salt.